What is a UCC Filing?

 A lender must file a UCC-1 with the state in which the borrower resides.
 With a business or corporation, the form is filed in the state in which the entity originated.
 This gives the lender a place to file as well as a source to search for existing liens on assets.
 For example, here’s the UCC database in the state of Colorado.

-In short, before lending based on untitled collateral, a bank can research to confirm there isn’t already a loan against the asset(s).
+In short, before lending based on untitled collateral, a bank or credit union can research to confirm there isn’t already a loan against the asset(s).
 Financial institutions work to lower risk by avoiding approval of loans on items with existing liens, which would place the new loans in a junior position.

 Continuation